Ecl Finance Ltd - Compliances-Reg. 60 (2) - Record Date - interest /dividend / redemption /repayment

-Sub: Record date for Payment of Interest on Non - Convertible Debentures issued by the Company vide Disclosure document dated September 3, 2015
+Sub: Record date for payment of interest on Non - Convertible Debentures issued by the Company vide Disclosure Document dated August 28, 2018.

 Kindly take the same on record.